nzakas/understandinges6/manuscript/13-Modules.md

 export { sum }
 ```

-That works, but there's also a single statement that does the same thing:
+That works, but a single statement can also do the same thing:

 ```js
 export { sum } from "example.js";